rhilconsultants/openshift/workshops/Ansible Operator/Exercise-2/Exercise_2.md

   * Download the ose-ansible Image
   * Ansible Image Testing
   * Running the Container
-* Kubernetes Module
+* Ansible Kubernetes Module
   * Running the k8s Ansible Modules Locally

 ## Ansible Container

-In today’s world it is much easier to just run a container then to install an application on our laptops, for that reason Red Hat has developed two containers for running Ansible with the Kubernetes module.
+In today’s world it is much easier to just run a container then to install an application on our laptops, for that reason Red Hat has developed a container for running Ansible with the Kubernetes module.

 ### Log in to OpenShift
 First let’s make sure that you are logged in to the cluster.
 Your login credentials can be found on the attendance sheet under ocp user and ocp password):